xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 xr.edit_config(edit_data, target='candidate', format='xml')
 xr.commit()

+xr.close_session()
 ```

 ## Conclusion

-The IOS XR native telemetry YANG model exposes the full range of functionality in Model-Driven Telemetry.
-Hopefully the examples in this tutorial will get you started with configuring MDT in a programmatic way.
+The IOS XR Native telemetry YANG model exposes the full range of functionality in Model-Driven Telemetry.
+The examples in this tutorial should get you started with configuring MDT in a programmatic way.

 Prose